b3-exmo/b3-exmo.github.io/docs/My own experience.md

 I flipped back to the earlier claims about the Book of Mormon anachronisms, checking each cited source for a claim.
 Shit.
 The LDS church has this in writing. *Shit*.
 Oh *fuck*.

 What if the evil people are right?
-The perfect church, led by men inspired of & led by God himself… what if it was wrong?
+The perfect church, led by men inspired of God himself… what if it was *wrong*?
 What if God wasn’t leading it?
 Is this all a scam?

 I had to put my tablet down and stare off into the distance for some unknown amount of time.
 I distinctly remember the landscape in mid-October, just as autumn foliage was becoming colorful.
 I don’t know how much time passed.
 Today, I’d estimate it to be twenty minutes, before reacting instinctively by clasping my hands together, kneeling, to supplicate some deity.
 I felt nothing.
 Silence.
 It was the most gut-wrenching silence I ever felt.
 I still get shivers when I think about that moment.